Easter Egg Symmetry Painting (with Free Printable!)

 Symmetry painting is simple, fun and accessible to younger kids!
-Download my free Easter egg template using the form in this article and trace it with paint to create a colourful imprint!
+Download my free Easter egg template using the form in this article and trace it with paint to create a colorful imprint!
 (You can also create your own design if you so choose.)

 Looking for more Easter inspiration?
 Check out these fun Easter-themed projects that you can do at home with your kids using our free printable!